Where to Stay

 Drinks + Good Views

-Calling all beer lovers!
-Mykonos has a brewery – the Mikonu Brewing Company has fantastic beers.
-You can walk from the city or take a cab.
+Attention beer lovers!
+Mikonu Brewing Company is a must-visit for fantastic local brews—you can easily walk there from the city or take a short cab ride.

 Delos

-If you have time, go to the island of Delos.
-It is an archaeological UNESCO World Heritage site a quick boat ride away from Mykonos!
-It was one of the most sacred places of Ancient Greece and was a trading center.
-It was the mythological birthplace of Apollo and Artemis and was a major religious center and port during the 1st millennium BC.
-The island’s ruins encompass Doric temples, markets, an amphitheater, houses with mosaics and the iconic Terrace of the Lions statues.
+If you have time, take a trip to the island of Delos, just a short boat ride from Mykonos.
+This UNESCO World Heritage site was one of Ancient Greece’s most sacred places and a bustling trading center.
+According to mythology, it’s the birthplace of Apollo and Artemis and served as a major religious and commercial hub during the 1st millennium BC.
+The island’s impressive ruins include Doric temples, ancient markets, an amphitheater, houses with mosaics, and the famous Terrace of the Lions.